wgross/Elementary.Hierarchy/README.md

 "rootNode".Descendants(GetChildNodes, depthFirst:false);
 ```

-More examples of this approach this can be found in the test cases at [Elementary.Hierarchy.Test/TraverseWithDelegates](https://github.com/wgross/Elementary.Hierarchy/tree/master/Elementary.Hierarchy.Test/TraverseWithDelegates).
+More examples of this approach can be found in the test cases at [Elementary.Hierarchy.Test/TraverseWithDelegates](https://github.com/wgross/Elementary.Hierarchy/tree/master/Elementary.Hierarchy.Test/TraverseWithDelegates).

 ## Identify a node in a Hierarchy

 A node in a hierarchy might be identifified with a path like collection of ids.
-Each of these id indentifies a child node under a parent node.
+Each of these ids identifiy a child node under a parent node.

 To support this use case Elementary.Hierarchy provides the class HierarchyPath<T>.
+While there are traversal algorithms relying on the HierachyPath<T>, the class itself doesn't deoend from the interfaces or algorithms of 'Elementary.Hierarchy' and can be used as it other contexts.

 ```csharp
 using Elementary.Hierarchy;